aten2001/GaTech_ISyE6501/README.md

-# MS in Analytics at the Georgia Institute of Technology
+# MS in Analytics at the Georgia Institute of Technology – Fall Semester 2019

+## ISyE 6501 – Analytics Modeling

-## HOMEWORK ASSIGNMENTS
+### HOMEWORK ASSIGNMENTS

 The class covered the following topics: